Herzfeld-Lab/GEOCLASS-image/README.md

 ## Configuring the test

 The way this repository is designed, each individual classification project will have its own folder in `NN_Class/Config`, whic contains everything needed for the project.
-Namely, this folder contains a `.config` file which defines all the parameters necessary to train and test the neural network, visualize and label split images, tune network hyperparameters and define image preprocessing steps.
+Namely, this folder contains a YAML-format `.config` file which defines all the parameters necessary to train and test the neural network, visualize and label split images, tune network hyperparameters and define image preprocessing steps.
 I've included an example config file for this test run in `NN_Class/Config/mlp_test_negri/mlp_test_negri.config`.
 Open up this file in a text editor so we can fill out a few lines.
 Here is a brief description of the configuration parameters:

 ### Model Parameters: